-In general, painted cabinets will typically cost 10-15% more than stained cabinets, due to the excess labour involved in the extensive painting process
+In general, painted cabinets will typically cost 10-15% more than stained cabinets, due to the excess labour (priming, multiple coats of paint, etc.) involved in the extensive painting process.

 Compare for example an expensive high-end paint on an MDF door against a subtle stain on a Cherry door.
-Even though Cherry is a more expensive raw product, the high-end paint selected will almost always result in a more expensive finished product than a simple, stained natural wood cabinet.
+Even though Cherry is a high-quality, expensive wood species, MDF with a high-end, luxurious paint finish can cost more than a simple stain.

 Choosing between MDF and Natural Wood options comes down to a variety of factors.
 After reading this article you should have a better understanding of what style, material and finish is right for your needs.

-Looking for a solid colour with a clean finish?
-MDF in a paint or thermofoil finish is the way to go.
+Looking for a clean, solid colour finish?
+MDF, in a paint or thermofoil finish is great option.

-Prefer a rustic, natural look in your kitchen?
+Prefer a rustic kitchen that accentuates natural wood cabinetry?
 You can't go wrong with a prominent, beautiful wood grain like Walnut or Cherry with a stained finish.

-Ready to see how these cabinet options will look in your dream kitchen?
-Book a free consultation with a Deslaurier expert in our Jupiter, Florida showroom!
+Ready to see how these cabinet options would look in your custom kitchen design?
+Book a free consultation with a Deslaurier expert in our Ottawa showroom!